kilkkij/line-deblur/README.md

 ## Library with noise

-Gaussian noise will of course amplify in the result.
+Gaussian noise seems to make the model default to flat surfaces in the solution.

 ![](examples/cases/library/collage.png)